To access previous columns from 2019 through 2025:

 By Deborah Ellis, PhD, MPH, AL-CIP, CPHQ, FACHE

-This article originally appears in the Jan-Feb 2026 issue of Healthcare Hygiene magazine.
+This article originally appeared in the January-February 2026 issue of Healthcare Hygiene magazine.

 Early in my career as an infection preventionist (IP), I remember feeling a deep frustration.
 Despite writing policies, conducting audits, leading training sessions, influencing workflows, and creating strategy, I often saw implementation fall apart or worse, never taking hold at all.
 The decisions that shaped our infection prevention efforts were often made elsewhere; in rooms I wasn’t invited into.
 I didn’t have language for the problem until one night, sitting in a theater watching the stage play Hamilton.
 When the cast broke into the song “The Room Where It Happens,” something clicked: That’s the problem.
 I need to be in the room where it happens.
 That moment shifted my career trajectory — and my perspective on what it really means to lead infection prevention.